bnidigitalmy/pocketbizz/GITHUB_ACTIONS_SETUP.md

 ### Error: "permission denied"
 **Solution:** DATABASE_URL user doesn't have backup permissions.
 Use owner/admin role.

+### Error: "server version mismatch"
+**Example:** `server version: 17.5; pg_dump version: 16.10`
+**Solution:** Workflow has been updated to install PostgreSQL 17 client to match Neon database version.
+If you see this error, pull the latest workflow file from main branch.

+### Error: "fatal: No url found for submodule"
+**Solution:** This is a harmless warning during cleanup.
+Ignore it or remove any .gitmodules file if present.

 ### Workflow doesn't run automatically
 **Solution:**
 1. Check if Actions are enabled: Settings → Actions → General